jamie120/ms4-wild-mile/README.md

 * Conversions - 4 Models - Detail can be viewed in the GitHub Repo at this path = /workspace/ms4-wild-mile/conversions/models.py

-    1. Main conversion model(CamperConversion), containing all conversion data fields, a foreignkey linking to a userprofile, a uuid field to generate a random unique identifier (used by admin to identify listing token assignment) and an 'is_active' boolean field to manage active listings.
+    1. Main conversion model(CamperConversion), containing all conversion data fields, a foreign-key linking to a user profile, a UUID field to generate a random unique identifier (used by admin to identify listing token assignment) and an 'is_active' boolean field to manage active listings.

     2. Category model, used by admin to add future category options to the site.
-Serves as a foreignkey to the conversion model.
+Serves as a foreign key to the conversion model.

     3. Electrics model, used by admin to add or remove options for users to select during the listing process.
 Serves as a M2M Field in the conversion model.